A Complete Guide to Creating, Promoting, and Optimizing Your Video Content

 If your video is going to include graphics, title slides, or other multimedia elements, you should plan out the placement and content for those pieces in advance.
 These elements can be incorporated into your storyboards so the video’s content flows seamlessly.

-It’s important to visit each location you plan on using before the shoot.
+Visit each location before the shoot.
 On your scouting trips, make sure you’ll be able to capture the kinds of shots you want for your video.
 Typically, it’s better to have more space so you can adjust the camera position as needed.
-You should also check for any loud or ambient noise like busy roads or air conditioning units that could interfere with your audio when filming, and you should consider light and time of day.
+You should also check for any loud or ambient noise like busy roads or air conditioning units that could interfere with your audio when filming, and consider the light and time of day.
 While the room might have sufficient light in the morning, you may need to bring a lighting kit in to film during the afternoon or evening.

 Create and sustain an image to attract and retain audiences.Learn More